-The best we have to go on right now is a Sammobile report that says Samsung is planning to debut the new tablet in the first quarter of 2017, although an exact date isn’t given.
-Unfortunately, most of the information we've seen on the Galaxy Tab S3 release so far has been inaccurate.
+Late last year, a Sammobile report that said Samsung is planning to debut the new tablet in the first quarter of 2017, although an exact date wasn’t given.

 Then in November, a batch of Samsung tablets earmarked for ‘research and development’ purposes was shipped into India, as revealed by local import/export tracker Zauba.
 What’s interesting is that the model number of the tablets is SM-T825, which doesn’t match up with any existing Samsung tablet.

-There are a number of prime opportunities to launch a new tablet this year, although two stand out particularly.
-The first was CES 2017, the Las Vegas tradeshow that ran from January 5 to January 8 – the Tab S3 was a no-show, unfortunately.
-The second is MWC 2017, a Barcelona-based conference scheduled for February 27 to March 2.
+The next prime opportunity for a launch is MWC 2017, a Barcelona-based conference scheduled for February 27 to March 2.
 It wouldn’t be surprising to see a new Galaxy Tab launch here.

 Samsung Galaxy Tab S3 Leaks and Images

 Samsung Galaxy Tab S3 leaks have been in short supply, but we’re not entirely in the dark.
 That’s mostly thanks to prolific tipster and journalist Evan Blass (codename: @Evleaks) who posted three possible Galaxy Tab S3 design renders to Twitter: